Charles Daniel Tenney: Life in China

 Tenney lived as a missionary in Shanxi for four years, during which time he founded a primary school.
+His enthusiasm for converting Chinese to Christians quickly declined, the Oberlin band was riven with dissent, and Tenney's religious views moved toward Unitarianism.
 Resigning from the ABCFM in 1886, he moved to Tianjin, Hebei province where he became tutor to the sons of influential statesman and reformer Li Hongzhang.
 Tenney founded the Tianjin Anglo-Chinese College and acted as principal of that institution beginning in 1886.
 When the Chinese Government opened the Imperial Chinese University in Tianjin in 1895 it selected Tenney as president, and he served in this role until 1906.
 He was then appointed as Director of Chinese Government Students in the United States.

 Life as an American Diplomat

-Tenney became the Chinese Secretary of the American Legation at Peking in 1908 and American Delegate to the Joint International Opium Commission at Shanghai in 1909.
+Tenney became the Chinese Secretary of the American Legation at Beijing in 1908 and American Delegate to the Joint International Opium Commission at Shanghai in 1909.
 Following the founding of the Revolutionary Government by Sun Yat-sen in 1912, Tenney was sent to the newly appointed capital at Nanjing as Consul.
 He was promoted to Counselor of Legation in 1919 and was acting head of affairs for the American Embassy until 1920.